karlospn/mytechramblings-site-source-code/content/posts/build-an-api-that-tweets-using-azure-openai-and-langchain.md

 The ``map-reduce`` strategy is one of the multiple strategies available today for interacting with LLM models.
 It consists in:
 - Splitting a text into multiples chunks of data.
     - To split the text into multiple chunks, we will use the Langchain ``RecursiveCharacterTextSplitter`` functionality.
-- Pass every chunk of data through the language model to generate multiple response.
+- Pass every chunk of data through the language model to generate multiple responses.
 - Combine the multiple responses into a single one and then pass it again through the language model to obtain a definitive response.

 As you can imagine, this technique requires more than one call to the LLM/Azure OpenAI.